Psychedelic/plug-docs/docs/build-an-app-examples/build-app-plugged.md

 The `Plug` API is described in our [Getting started](/getting-started/connect-to-plug/) guide and since our calls happen in the Internet Computer network, we have to await for the calls to resolve, as we handle them [asynchronously](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Asynchronous).

 Here's an example of an asynchronous function to handle the `btn-connect` button click.

+Add the function `onBtnConnect` to `app.js` at the same scope or level as the function `main`.

 ```js
 // On button press connect handler